Ceramides are a class of fatty acids called lipids. They’re naturally found in skin cells and make up about

 It’s unclear whether your skin’s naturally occurring ceramide levels relate to your risk of developing certain underlying skin conditions.
 However, research does suggest that people who have eczema or psoriasis have fewer ceramides in their skin.

-Although more research is needed, there’s reason to believe that using ceramide-containing skin care products may help soothe related irritation and provide an additional barrier to certain cases of dry skin.
+Although more research is needed, there’s reason to believe that using ceramide-containing skin care products

 You may also benefit from supplementary ceramides if you have mature skin.